-The Artemis Positive Future Fund's objective is to grow capital over a five-year period by investing in companies which meet the managers' criteria for positive environmental and/or social impact.
+The objective of Artemis Funds (Lux) Positive Future is to grow capital over a five-year period by investing in companies which meet the managers' criteria for positive environmental and/ or social impact.
 The fund managers pursue this goal by identifying companies that create transformational rather than incremental change.